 HX=g0+1-g01XgXdX

-Finally, the inverse normal of H(X) with standardization of mean 0 and standard deviation of 1.0 would give the Z-score or, in another word, SPI.
+Finally, the inverse normal of H(X) with standardization of mean 0 and standard deviation of 1.0 would give the Z-score or, in another words, SPI.

-Hydrology drought: the Stream-Flow Drought Index (SDI)
+Hydrological drought: the Stream-Flow Drought Index (SDI)

-The Streamflow Drought Index (SDI) is an index for investigating hydrological drought occurrence.
-It has an advantage of simplicity and effectiveness by exclusively using streamflow as the key variable for assessing hydrological drought (Nalbantis, 2008).
+The Streamflow Drought Index (SDI) is used for investigating hydrological drought occurrence.
+It has an advantage of simplicity and effectiveness by exclusively using streamflow as the key variable for assessing drought (Nalbantis, 2008).
 The treatment of time in this study time can be defined as:

 April is considered as the beginning of the hydrological year; therefore March is the last month of Thailand water year.